 Today has been an auspicious day for marriage.
 I enjoy Balinese weddings.
 There is an essence of lightness and joy that is so often missing in the West.
 People come and go, always with a smile.
 We chat and observe and eat and laugh.
 And chat and then laugh some more.
 I missed the ceremony this morning, my late arrival last night and the magic of being back in the rice fields leading me to sleep way past the time the bride and groom were praying, walking around the ceremonial ‘kitchen’ and ‘bathing’ together.
 But that did not matter.
 Time a plenty to pay my respects and enjoy the party this evening.
 Music by Balawan, Indonesia’s most famous Jazz musician and his band, playing to an audience made from what looked like every family in the village and a fair few more besides that.
 Plenty of food and plenty of people to ‘gossip’ with, as the Balinese so delightfully say.

 Despite the fun I was having, it was the heat of the night that drove me home from the party early.
-In through the door and straight to my open-to-the-elements bathroom, clothes shed as I walked, watched by a tookae, his fat pink and green body suspended on the wall near the shower, motionless, his coal-black eyes glistening.
+In through the door and straight to my open-to-the-elements bathroom, clothes shed as I walked, watched by a tookae, his fat, pink and green body suspended on the wall near the shower, motionless, his coal-black eyes glistening.
 The hypnotic fragrance of the Sedap Malam flowers in the terracotta pot on the corner of the bath filled my awareness as I showered, causing me to shut my eyes and breathe slowly and deeply as cool needles of water danced over me as stars twinkled above me.
-A sensual sensory delight.
+A sensory delight.

 It is now almost midnight and the moon has reappeared.
 From my desk I can see Gunungs Agung, Abang and Batur shimmering in the moonlight, their volcanic omnipotence undoubted yet somehow softened by the femininity of their illumination.
 The night is noisy.
 Frogs endlessly croak in competition with one another.
 Geckos chuckle, the tookaes talk, crickets whirr and the songs of the night birds blend with the music from the wedding party that is drifting sinuously across the fields.
 It’s every bit as loud as Singapore in its own way, maybe even louder and yet this is no intrusion.
 Instead it fills me with a deep inner peace.

 My mind wanders back to the wedding where I sat absorbing the world around me.
 Surrounded by friends and a sea of smiles.
 All of us dressed in traditional attire ... pinks and blues and gold and silver.
-All the colours of the rainbow and more; sarongs and skin-tight kabayas, sparkling sequins and flowers behind our ears.
+All the colours of the rainbow and more; sarongs and skin-tight kabayas, some sparkling with sequins, and flowers behind our ears.
 Indonesian and Balinese and laughter being woven together in a tapestry of communication that crossed all cultural and linguistic boundaries.